robincornett/send-images-rss/readme.txt

 * For summary feeds, this plugin will replace the image settings for _Display Featured Image for Genesis_ for versions 2.3.0 and later (because this plugin is smarter).
 If you're using _Display Featured Image for Genesis_ 2.2.2 or lower, this plugin will concede graciously.
 But you should update, please.
 * For full text feeds, this plugin will not duplicate featured images if they are being added by _Display Featured Image for Genesis_--you will want to disable that feature in _Display Featured Image for Genesis_.

-If you have added the featured image to your feed excerpt using your own functions, or another plugin, you will need to get rid of that before using this plugin.

 **NOTE: it is up to you to check that your feed output is still working, especially in your email system of choice, once it's installed.** I've attempted to set it up to handle XHTML or HTML5, and function even if your feed is wonky, but **please** double check, and let me know if you have issues, and if so, what specifically they are.

 = Props =